Lighting and Rendering

 Screenshot of diagnostics tab window.

-Watch the following two part video series on render settings.
+Watch the following playlist made up to two videos dfocussing on render settings.

 Using render layers gives you more flexibility, allowing you to render out passes as separate files.
 You can choose the file extension that you want and not be locked into using an .EXR file.